hartmaj2/plat-arch-solids-coloring/Notes/diary.md

   - sent a mail to University of Waterloo to ask if they can provide me access to the paper

 - expanded the text about computing chromatic polynomials using the other formula and moved the table with selected chromatic polynomials

+- improved citation of SageMath to follow their official guidelines of how to cite it